Higher dimensional generalizations of the Thompson groups via higher rank graphs: Constructing groups from suitable categories

-In general, the inverse hull of a cancellative category is hard to describe but under the assumption that $C$ is finitely aligned the product of two basic morphisms can be explicitly computed.
-Note that, in the specific instance of higher-rank grpahs, our basic morphisms are closely related to the building blocks of the inverse semigroup constructed in \cite{FMY}.
+In general, the inverse hull of a cancellative category is hard to describe but under the assumption that $C$ is finitely aligned, the product of two basic morphisms can be explicitly computed.
+Note that, in the specific instance of higher rank graphs, our basic morphisms are closely related to the building blocks of the inverse semigroup constructed in \cite{FMY}.
+The following is our version of \cite[Lemma 3.3]{JS2014}.

 \begin{lemma} Let $C$ be a finitely aligned conical cancellative category with a finite number of identities.
 Suppose that $(\lambda_{a}\lambda_{b}^{-1})(\lambda_{c}\lambda_{d}^{-1})$ is non-empty and that $bC \cap cC = \{x_{1}, \ldots, x_{m}\}C$.
 Then